metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map that can be used to store andretrieve arbitrary metadata.They are not queryable.
+- `annotations` (Map of String) Annotations is an unstructured key value map that can be used to store and retrieve arbitrary metadata.
+They are not queryable.
-- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) variables.
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) variables.